ElementUser/HoN-Patch-Notes-Game-Bot/hon_patch_notes_game_bot/config/submission_content.md

 HoN Patch Version: `patch_version`

-## Rules of the Game (Bot Operations)
+## Rules of the Game

 - Pick a number between 1 and `max_line_count`, and post that number to the main thread or the comment that /u/hon-bot responds to you with.
 - Guesses for lines that actually have content in the patch notes will be entered into the pool of potential winners for a prize!
 See the [Rewards](#Rewards) section for more information.
 - Each person gets 1 (ONE) guess.
 If your guess has a number in it in your first line of your comment, it WILL be parsed by the bot and will count as a guess (whether you want it to or not).
 For simplicity's sake, please only include a number in your guess.
 - Guesses for line numbers that don't exist in the patch notes count as an invalid guess.
 You have been warned!
 - There are blank lines in the patch notes.
-If you guess a blank line, you will receive a `Whiffed!` comment.
+If you guess a blank line, you will receive a `Whiffed!` comment response.
 You have 1 (ONE) more additional guess.
 - PLEASE USE CTRL+F or the search feature IF YOUR NUMBER HAS BEEN GUESSED.
-They will not count as a valid entry, and you will instantly be disqualified if you choose a number that has already been guessed.
+A guess with a number that has already been guessed will count as an invalid guess.

 ## Other Rules